intercom/intercom-ios/README.md

 - Events
 - Messaging
 - Using Push notifications
+- iOS SDK Architecture

 ## Logging
-By default the Intercom iOS SDK has logging disabled.
-Should you wish to enable it in a build, simply add INTERLOG=1 to the Preprocessor Macros of your app’s build target.
+By default the Intercom iOS SDK only logs errors.
+By calling the class method `enableLogging`, you can increase the log level.
+It is recommended to use this only for debugging purposes, not the App Store build.